-How does the Finance Bill 2018 affect motoring in Ireland?
+Finance Bill 2018 and motoring

 Following the budget a couple of weeks ago, the first draft of the Finance Bill 2018 has just been issued.